 Moving to Abu Dhabi

-Work opportunities are many in this oil-rich emirate, the largest of the United Arab Emirates (UAE), and many of the same high points that encouraged expats to relocate to Dubai are present and accounted for, including a thriving expat community that greatly outnumbers the local population, a vibrant lifestyle with lots of opportunities for shopping and entertainment, and an extremely safe environment where crime and theft are rarities.
+There are many work opportunities available in this oil-rich emirate, the largest of the United Arab Emirates.
+Expats who are drawn to Dubai will find that the two emirates share many of the same characteristics, including a thriving expat community that greatly outnumbers the local population, a vibrant lifestyle with lots of opportunities for shopping and entertainment, and an extremely safe environment where crime and theft are rarities.

-Though the majority of those living in Abu Dhabi are foreigners, behaviour in the emirate is nonetheless mandated by the Islamic faith, and it's essential expats familiarise themselves with local laws and learn to respect traditional Arab culture.
+Though the majority of those living in Abu Dhabi are foreigners, behaviour in the emirate is nonetheless mandated by the Islamic faith, and it's essential expats familiarise themselves with what to expect and learn to respect traditional Arab culture.

-Otherwise, expats living in Abu Dhabi must merely learn to adapt to the stifling summer heat and the artificial air-conditioned cocoon in which the city enshrouds itself.
+Expats living in Abu Dhabi will have to adapt to the stifling summer heat and the artificial air-conditioned cocoon in which the city enshrouds itself, in this desert emirate.